Bl0ckincraft/Angel-x-Devil/INSTALL.md

 # Database could be generate user, in this case try to check if pdo-mysql php extension was enabled
 # (remove the ';' behind 'extension=pdo_mysql' in php.ini file)
+# If your database password contains special chars, use url_encode() function and replace % by %%
 DATABASE_URL="mysql://user:password@ip:port/dbname?serverVersion=8&charset=utf8mb4"

 MESSENGER_TRANSPORT_DSN="doctrine://default?auto_setup=0"